New! PON Global — Online

 Your PON Global — Online Instructors

-During the program, the PON instructors will facilitate group discussions, negotiation simulations, and role-playing scenarios that complement the video-based modules.
+During the program, your PON instructor will facilitate group discussions, negotiation simulations, and role-play simulations that complement the video-based modules.

 Alain Lempereur is the Alan B. Slifka Professor and Director of the Conflict Resolution and Coexistence Program at Brandeis University’s Heller School for Social Policy and Management.
 He is an affiliated faculty and Executive Committee member of the Program on Negotiation at Harvard Law School (PON), as well as Academic Editor of PON's newsletter, Negotiation Briefings.
 He is currently a visiting professor at the Paris School of International Affairs, Sciences Po.

 He has written a dozen books, including The First Move: A Negotiator’s Companion, and he has contributed over 100 articles and book chapters.
 Lempereur has also served as a dialogue facilitator in the African Great Lakes region and in the Near East.